xaizek/stic/README.txt

     First, license in case of tests doesn't matter that much, because they are not distributed and most licensing problems arise from software distribution.
-The author prefers copy-left licenses, so STIC additions are under GPL, while original SeaTest code is under MIT.
+The author prefers copy-left licenses, so Stic additions are under GPL, while original SeaTest code is under MIT.
 Again, effectively it doesn't really matter whether it's copy-left license or not for testing frameworks, because tests are not distributed, especially in